 (2) How are organizations designed to foster physical and psychological well-being?

-I explore these questions in a variety of organizational contexts--including religious institutions and healthcare systems--and through qualitative (e.g., interpretive phenomenological analysis, grounded theory), experimental, and physiological methodologies.
+I explore these questions in a variety of organizational contexts—including religious institutions and healthcare systems—using qualitative (e.g., interpretive phenomenological analysis, grounded theory), quantitative (e.g., survey, experimental), mixed methods, and physiological (e.g., blood pressure) methodologies.

-Feel free to explore more about my work using the links above.
+Feel free to explore more about me and my work using the links above.